SamuelEnzi/NodeCS/README.md

 ## IMPORTANT
 Make sure to create a Firewall rule for external access and:
-- run the Server using Administrator privileges.
+- Run the Server using Administrator privileges.

    **OR**
 - See [this](https://learn.microsoft.com/en-us/windows/win32/http/add-urlacl) for more info.